seznam/slo-exporter/docs/modules/dynamic_classifier.md

 ```

 ##### CSV comments
-Both CSV files support comments.
+CSV configuration files support single line comments.
 Comment has to start with the `#` character with no leading whitespaces.
 Example:
 ```csv
 # Example of comment